d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 Instead, typical computer vision pipelines consisted of manually engineering feature extraction pipelines, such as SIFT :cite:`Lowe.2004`, SURF :cite:`Bay.Tuytelaars.Van-Gool.2006`, and bags of visual words :cite:`Sivic.Zisserman.2003`.
 Rather than *learning* the features, the features were *crafted*.
-Most of the progress came from having more clever ideas for features extraction on the one hand and deep insight into geometry :cite:`Hartley.Zisserman.2000` on the other hand.
+Most of the progress came from having more clever ideas for feature extraction on the one hand and deep insight into geometry :cite:`Hartley.Zisserman.2000` on the other hand.
 The learning algorithm was often considered an afterthought.

 Although some neural network accelerators were available in the 1990s, they were not yet sufficiently powerful to make